takshaktiwari/adash/README.md

 Run following command to quick installation

     php artisan adash:install fresh

-By default default scaffold will be generated with default options, instead you can change your setting in configuration file `site.php` and run `php artisan adash:install` once again.
-This will ask some questions like, if you want to migrate the fresh table or not, or you want to seed the tables or not.

 After installation you will get routes in admin.php file in routes folder, models and controller with their related trait and views.
 To override the properties / functionalities, define your own respective function in controller.
 This package comes with a route middleware `GatesMiddleware::class`, admin routes will be wrapped within this middleware.